 If you have any further questions or concerns, please feel free to reach out to email@example.com.

 In addition to full-length papers for our print issue, YRIS is currently soliciting comments (300-500 words) or analysis pieces (800-1200 words) pertaining to current events in international affairs for online publication.
 These pieces can be analytical, research-based, opinion, or based on personal experience.
 We also accept reviews of books or other media relevant to international affairs.
 If you have a timely, relevant pitch, any inquiries, or interest, please fill out this form.
 Please note that we will not, at this time, be accepting pitches outside of this form.
-If you have any outstanding questions, please email our online managing editor at firstname.lastname@example.org.
+If you have any outstanding questions, please email our online managing editors at firstname.lastname@example.org and email@example.com.

 Official solicitation for our Global Issue begins in July.
 Undergraduate students at universities outside of the United States are eligible to submit essays for review.